Topics Map > Human Resource System (HRS) > Payroll > PY Learning Path

 • None (default value).
 This means no special tax status exists, and that State withholding tax should be calculated based on the employee's gross income, marital status, and withholding allowance.
 (This option applies for most employees).

 • No Taxable Gross, No Tax Taken option - Select this option if the employee has indicated they are a resident of Indiana, Illinois, Michigan or Kentucky from Form W-4.
 Also select this option if the employee is living and working in a state other than Wisconsin.
-If entering this tax status, the UW Special Tax Form field must be completed, detail below.

 • Maintain Taxable Gross option - Select this option if the employee is exempt from State of Wisconsin withholding tax.
 (On the employee's WT-4 form, this would be indicated on line 3).

-• Non-Resident Alien option - Employee is a non-resident alien or claiming tax treaty.
+• Nonresident Alien option - Employee is a nonresident alien or claiming tax treaty.

 4. In the Tax Marital Status, the default value is Single, enter the value that appears on the employee's WT-4.